chainHero/heroes-service/README.md

     certificateAuthorities:
       - ca.org1.hf.chainhero.io

 # List of orderers to send transaction and channel create/update requests to.
+# The orderers consent on the order of transactions in a block to be committed to the ledger.
 For the time being only one orderer is needed.
 orderers:
   orderer.hf.chainhero.io:
     url: grpcs://localhost:7050